incognitochain/incognito-cli/README.md

    This function helps generate Incognito accounts given a mnemonic.

 OPTIONS:
-   --mnemonic value, -m value  a 12-word mnemonic phrase, words are separated by a "-" (Example: artist-decline-pepper-spend-good-enemy-caught-sister-sure-opinion-hundred-lake).
+   --mnemonic value, -m value  A 12-word mnemonic phrase, words are separated by a "-" (Example: artist-decline-pepper-spend-good-enemy-caught-sister-sure-opinion-hundred-lake).
-   --numShards value           the number of shard (default: 8)
+   --numShards value           The number of shard (default: 8)

 ```